December 21, 2020 Advancement Updates, Including Time Extensions

 - All requirements for the Eagle Scout rank, except the board of review, must be completed prior to the Scout’s 18th birthday.

 - The board of review must be conducted within 3 months after the Scout’s 18th birthday.
-Although reasonable efforts are made to accommodate a candidate’s schedule, he should be prepared to make himself available at times when the board can convene.
+Although reasonable efforts are made to accommodate a candidate’s schedule, the Scout should be prepared to be available at times when the board can convene.
 Procedures for scheduling boards of review and checking references vary by district.
-The candidate should contact the district advancement committee for details or he has any questions.
+The candidate should contact the district advancement committee for details.

 Service Project Fundraising

 An Eagle Scout Service Project Fundraising Application must be used by the candidate to obtain prior approval for fundraising or securing donations of materials, supplies or tools for his Eagle Scout service project.
 For more specific information about what is required, see the Eagle Scout Service Project Workbook for the “Procedures and Limitations on Eagle Scout Service Project Fundraising” and the Eagle Scout Service Project Fundraising Application form.

 An application or approval is not necessary for contributions from the candidate, his parents or relatives, his unit or its chartered organization, parents or members of his unit, or the beneficiary.
 All donations left over, regardless of the source, must be given to the beneficiary.

 All fundraising efforts, whether or not an application or approval is required, must be conducted in accordance with the standards specified in “Procedures and Limitations on Eagle Scout Service Project Fundraising”.